 We can force wget command to quit downloading when download size exceeds certain size.
 Use ‘-Q‘ option in wget command to set download quota.

 Note that quota will never affect downloading a single file.
 So if you specify wget -Q10m ftp://wuarchive.wustl.edu/ls-lR.gz, all of the ls-lR.gz will be downloaded.
 The same goes even when several URLs are specified on the command-line.
-However, quota is respected when retrieving either recursively, or from an input file.
-Thus you may safely type ‘wget -Q10m -i download-list.txt‘ download will be aborted when the quota is exceeded.
+However, quota will work only when retrieving either recursively, or from an input file.
+Therefore you may safely type ‘wget -Q10m -i download-list.txt‘ download will be aborted when the quota is exceeded.

 Another way to specify username and password is in the URL itself.